rust-lang/rfcs/text/add-bf16-f64f64-and-f80-type.md

 This proposal does not contain information for FFI with C's `_Float128` and `__float128` type.
 Because they are not so commonly used compared to `long double`, and they are even more complex than the situation of `c_longdouble` (for example, their semantics are different under C or C++ mode).

 Although statements like `X target supports A type` is used in above text, some target may only support some type when some target features are enabled.
-Such features are assumed to be enabled, with precedents like `core::arch::x86_64::__m256d` (which is part of SSE).
+Such features are assumed to be enabled, with precedents like `core::arch::x86_64::__m256d` (which is part of AVX).

 Representation of `long double` in C may depend on some compiler options.
 For example, in Clang on `powerpc64le-*`, `-mabi=ieeelongdouble`/`-mabi=ibmlongdouble`/`-mlong-double-64` will set `long double` as `fp128`/`ppc_fp128`/`double` in LLVM.
 Currently, the default option is assumed.